EkaTur/Soulmate/README.md

 Welcome to Soulmate ☕!
 Discover your perfect tea or coffee companion at our cozy cafe.

+## Live Demo

+You can check out the live version of this website [here](https://soulmate-cafe.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)